touhi13/event-reminder-client/README.md

    The application will be available at `http://localhost:5173`.

+## Login Credentials

+Use the following credentials to log in:

+- Email: admin@gmail.com
+- Password: 12345678

 ## CSV Import Feature

 The application allows users to import events from a CSV file.
 The CSV file should have the following columns: